bdalce/Accessible-Research-Compliance/README.md

     True: available

   CHORUS:

+ The CHORUS API hold metadata for DOIs

     Searches for the DOI on the CHORUS API page to see if the article is available in CHORUS

     Converts DOI to a string to match the format on the CHORUS API page

    Public Access Journals:

+   This script checks to see if there are publicly accessible journals and articles.
+DOI number is based on the journal and articles.
+When the journal is open access, this script reads the DOI and returns it as 'YES' for publicly accessible.
+Public Access Journals script also looks at the SpringerNature and Elsevier APIs to check for accessibility from those organizations.
+The SpringerNature API requires an API key that allows users to read the metadata from a SpringerNature article.
+The API will tell a user if an article is open access.
+The Elsevier API uses a URL with the given DOI to return metadata that tells the user if an article is open access.

     Reads the prefix of the DOI to determine if a publisher/organization is publicly accessible

     Reads the suffix of the DOI to determine if a specific journal is publicly accessible

-    Uses the SpringerNature and Elsevier APIs find publicly accessible articles from those publications
+    Uses the SpringerNature and Elsevier APIs to find publicly accessible articles from those publications